An Integrated Approach to Producing High-Quality Food (QUALISUD)

 Content type: Page

-Research at ISEM focuses on the origins and dynamics of biodiversity, as well as the processes and mechanisms driving its evolution.
+Research at ISEM focuses on the origin and dynamics of biodiversity, as well as the processes and mechanisms underlying its evolution.
 Researchers in this unit study both current and past biodiversity, examine a wide range of organisms and environments, and combine field, experimental, and theoretical approaches.
-This research integrates: fundamental questions in evolutionary biology (adaptation, constraints, speciation, etc.) to understand the mechanisms underlying biodiversity, its organization, and its functioning; the acceleration of data-generation methods and the capacity to grasp the various structural and functional dimensions of life (from the gene to the ecosystem), leading to a comprehensive understanding of the mechanisms underlying biodiversity; scientific and societal inquiries into how biodiversity (organisms and/or communities) responds to global and anthropogenic changes.
-Label: Joint Research Unit Research UMR)Primary Affiliations: CNRS, UM, IRD Secondary Affiliations: CIRAD, EPHE Research Cluster: Agriculture, Environment, Biodiversity – AEB Doctoral Schools: Information, Structures, Systems; Chemical and Biological Sciences for Health; Biodiversity, Agriculture, Food, Environment, Earth, Water HAL Portal: publications of the unit WEBSITE
+This research incorporates: fundamental questions in evolutionary biology (adaptation, constraints, speciation, etc.) to understand the mechanisms underlying biodiversity, its structure, and its functioning; the rapid advancement in data-generation methods and the ability to grasp the various structural and functional dimensions of life (from the gene to the ecosystem), leading to a comprehensive understanding of the mechanisms underlying biodiversity; scientific and societal inquiries into how biodiversity (organisms and/or communities) responds to global and anthropogenic changes.
+Affiliation: Joint Research Unit Research UMR)Primary sponsoring agencies: CNRS, UM, IRD; Secondary sponsoring agencies: CIRAD, EPHE; Research cluster: Agriculture, Environment, Biodiversity – AEB; Doctoral schools: Information, Structures, Systems; Chemical and Biological Sciences for Health; Biodiversity, Agriculture, Food, Environment, Earth, Water; HAL portal: the unit’s publications; WEBSITE

 Montpellier Institute of Plant Sciences (IPSIM)